Watching in the wings

 The bird variety is what helped attract watchers to the shop Saturday.

-Jason Short, of East Palestine, Ohio, said he traveled to Pennsylvania in the cold just to see what kinds of birds the area was getting compared to his hometown, which is about 40 miles from Slippery Rock.
-Short is also president of the Audubon Society Mahoning Valley, and explained that he enjoys going to other states where different birds will be depending on the season.
+Jason Short, of East Palestine, Ohio, said he traveled to Pennsylvania in the cold just to see what kinds of birds the area was getting compared with his hometown, which is about 40 miles from Slippery Rock.
+Short is also president of the Audubon Society Mahoning Valley.
+He explained he enjoys going to other states where different birds will be depending on the season.

 “That’s why people travel, is to see a lot of bird variety,” Short said.
 “I’ll be going to New Jersey where there’s different variety, because they have those beaches and sands that we don’t have here.”

-Kathleen Wallace also traveled from Ohio Saturday to attend the feeder watch party, with her home being in Vienna, Ohio.
+Kathleen Wallace also traveled from Ohio Saturday to attend the feeder watch party.
 She said birdwatching is usually done better in a group, when people with different expertise can chime in with bird information when they spot an interesting specimen.
 She said she knows a lot of people, including Short, through a shared love of birdwatching.

 “We never would have known each other without these birdwatching events,” Wallace said.